BruceEckel/ConcurrentPython/Chapters/00_Notes.md

 General
 =======

+Concurrency: Taking a program that isn't running fast enough, breaking it into pieces, and "running those pieces separately."
+The what and how of "running separately" is where all the details and complexity lie for the various concurrency strategies.

 The concept of whether something is synchronous refers to when a function finishes vs. when a function returns.
 In the vast majority of Python code these two points are identical, a.k.a synchronous: a function returns when it